Our split with Europe and the prospect of going it alone

 But the whole financial and business climate must be right.

-The essential ingredients of maximum, nation-wide prosperity are simple and straightforward, devoid of any esoteric complexity or the obfuscation with which professional economics can so often cloud the issues.
+of maximum, nation-wide prosperity are simple and straightforward, devoid of any esoteric complexity or the obfuscation with which professional economics can so often cloud the issues.

 One.
 Full employment is clearly a primary ingredient of prosperity.
 If 5% of the working population is unemployed, 5% of productive capacity is wasted.